ra-marquez/ra-marquez.github.io/_pages/teaching.md

 </swiper-container>

-My teaching methodologies adhere to the [standards and guidelines for chemistry education established by the ACS]( https://www.acs.org/education/policies.html).
+My teaching methodologies adhere to the [Standards and Guidelines for Chemistry Education established by the ACS]( https://www.acs.org/education/policies.html).
 I also incorporate resources from the [AIChE Institute for Learning and Innovation]( https://www.aiche.org/ili/educators) to enhance STEM education.
 I stay informed with the latest educational strategies through journals like the [Journal of Chemical Education](https://pubs.acs.org/journal/jceda8).

 Furthermore, I've also co-designed and co-instructed intensive courses on electrochemical energy devices for [Clubes de Ciencia MX](https://clubesdeciencia.mx/en/).
 The course materials, laboratory handouts, and student assessment tools were submitted to the Journal of Chemical Education and are currently under review for publication.